-The 2019 ATP Finals will be played in the second week of November but with the schedule still to be announced.
+The 2021 ATP Finals will be played in the second week of November but with the schedule still to be announced.

 As has been the case in the previous editions too, the world’s top eight singles players are divided into two groups of four apiece in this tournament.
 Each player features in three group stage matches with the top two players from each group at the end of the opening round making it to semifinals.

-This will be followed by the two semifinals on November 16 and the final on November 17.
+This will be followed by the two semifinals and the final.

 What Happened at the 2022 ATP Finals?